SilkyChickn/JokeApp/README.md

 After the console outputs "You can now view fwe-h2-joke-app in the browser." the APP is successfully running and listening on port *:3000

----

 ## Good to know

-Here is little overwiev of some features and *good to know* facts.
+Here is little overview of some features and *good to know* facts.

+#### Back to dashboard

+To go back to the dashboard you can click onto the logo in the top left corner.

 #### Themes

 The app comes with two themes, a light and a dark one.
-At every page there is an Theme switch with the header *Darkmode*.
+At every page there is an theme switch in the top right corner, with the label *Darkmode*.
 Here you can switch between the two themes.

 #### Responsive Design